rockwellwindsor/CarND-Behavioral-Cloning/README.md

 ##### 5) Summarize the results with a written report

 All in all I think I started out making this project harder than it needed to be.
 At one point I must have had a couple hundred thousand images.
 All taken from driving the courses forward and backward and then doing some recovery driving forward and backward, on all the courses.
-The training time was emense for all the data and really set me bac in the long run.
-In the end what lead to success was doing just a few things: augmenting the data, building the model and finding the sweet spot for the parameters.
+The training time was emense for all the data and really set me back in the long run.
+In the end what lead to success was doing just a few things: augmenting the data, building the model, utilizing the generator and finding the sweet spot for the parameters.

 ##### Further development